28ede1/flixster-starter/planning.md

 SearchBar:
 Handles user search input.
 Should have a search bar display along with a clear button to clear the search bar.
 The searchQuery variable should save the result of the input.
 Renders: a text input, a submit/search button, and a clear button.
-Props received: onSearch(query) called when the user hits enter/submit; onClear called when the clear button is pressed.
+Props received: onSearch(query) called when the user hits enter/submit.
+The clear button reuses the same callback by calling onSearch("") (an empty query sends App back to Now Playing), so no separate onClear prop is needed.
 State: local inputValue for the text currently being typed (controlled input).
 The committed searchQuery lives in App — only pushed up via onSearch on submit.
 Parent-child: child of Header.